Tree Ivy (xFatshedera lizei) Indoor Care, Propagation and Problems

 How to propagate Tree Ivy from stem-tip cuttings in soil

-Take stem-tip cuttings of about 4-5 in. length from a healthy Tree Ivy.
+Take stem-tip cuttings of about 4-5 inches length from a healthy Tree Ivy.
 Strip off the lower leaves from the cutting.

 Dip the cut end of the cuttings in a rooting hormone and insert them in moist rooting soil.